CognonicLabs/what-you-know/README.md

 # What You Know
 misc. proverbs for developers

+---

 **Note:** If you come across this scratch pad of programming, development and project management concepts that you would like to add to, please add an Issue item.
 All sorts of thoughts will be considered for inclusion, but preference is given to wisdom that speaks to Truth and science based evidence and less to "Geek Social Memes"

+---

-Developer things you know that you know even if you don't know why you know that...
+**Developer things you know that you know even if you don't know why you know that...**

 - the easiest code to develop is no code at all.
 Most companies should NOT be developing code anymore than they would design their own office buildings, parking lots and electrical distribution systems.
 - agile development just hides the mess you just made somewhere else and is a huge contributer to very low quality products